OZoneSQT/jidGrid/README.md

 # Abstract:
   The App make it easy to identify the location for logging Ham radio connections.
 And also, getting notification if the location is a IOTA or SOTA location.

-  The app needs access to: files, and device location
+  The app needs access to: device location

 #Requirements